By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 613|Page: 1|4 min read

 Privilege is the title given to specific people.
 For instance, white men are considered privileged here because they receive the least amounts of discrimination.
 Whereas, females and African Americans face oppression here in the United States.
-In some ways, I feel that I am privileged and other areas I am not.
+In some ways, I feel that I am privileged, and in other areas, I am not.
 In my home country, I am considered extremely privileged because I come from a decent social class, and I am male.
-In the United States, I feel disadvantaged being a Muslim, because I face much discrimination.
+In the United States, I feel disadvantaged being a Muslim because I face much discrimination.
 However, I do feel privileged since I receive a scholarship.
-This scholarship pays for my schooling and living expenses.
-Most students do not receive such luxuries.
+This scholarship pays for my schooling and living expenses, which is a luxury most students do not receive (Wildman & Davis, 1997).

-Implicit biases and stereotypes are basically the same thing.
-Which is judging people before you get to know them.
-In a sense, we all sort of have biases about different religions, races, or cultures.
+Implicit biases and stereotypes are essentially the same: judging people before you get to know them.
+In a sense, we all harbor biases about different religions, races, or cultures.
 However, this is unacceptable because we miss out on learning about their differences by doing so.
 I have been stereotyped many times in my life.
-Many times, people look at me strangely when I’m downtown.
+Often, people look at me strangely when I’m downtown.
 Most people have negative feelings towards Muslims because of how the media portrays us.
-Never have I once seen a positive news article about Muslims of the Middle East.
+Rarely have I seen a positive news article about Muslims of the Middle East.
 However, there are many good things we do.
-Not many people know this but a Muslim alleviated Trump from bankruptcy before.
+Not many people know this, but a Muslim once helped alleviate Trump from bankruptcy (Esposito, 2011).

 I would say that the tunnel of oppression hit me the hardest.
 This really made me feel how other oppressed groups felt.
-Even though, I have had similar experiences in my life, some of these hate groups received it on a daily basis.
-I especially feel sorry for the African Americans, because they undergone so much trauma.
-This group, I feel went through the worst amount of oppression.
-Even though slavery has ended, they still receive racism even in todays times.
-I feel that this hate will never fully go away until people realize that we are all the same and that skin color doesn’t set us apart.
+Even though I have had similar experiences in my life, some of these hate groups receive it on a daily basis.
+I especially feel sorry for African Americans because they have undergone so much trauma.
+This group, I feel, went through the worst amount of oppression.
+Even though slavery has ended, they still face racism even in today's times.
+I feel that this hate will never fully go away until people realize that we are all the same and that skin color doesn’t set us apart (Alexander, 2010).

-I am certain that I will encounter discrimination in the near future.
-Rather it be in school or in my career.
+I am certain that I will encounter discrimination in the near future, whether it be in school or in my career.
 However, I will handle such instances with respect and patience.
-I understand, that generally, people who discriminate have had a bad experience with that race or culture.
+I understand that generally, people who discriminate have had a bad experience with that race or culture.
 This is why they stereotype everyone into the same group.
-If someone says something ignorant to me I will just ignore it and if that doesn’t work, I will report it to higher authorities.
-I feel that just because someone is rude, doesn’t mean that another should retaliate.
+If someone says something ignorant to me, I will just ignore it, and if that doesn’t work, I will report it to higher authorities.
+I feel that just because someone is rude, it doesn’t mean that another should retaliate.
 Two wrongs do not make a right.
+By fostering understanding and empathy, we can work towards a more inclusive society.

 Browse our vast selection of original essay samples, each expertly formatted and styled